Spectral State Compression of Markov Processes: Introduction

-\item {\it Sharp statistical guarantees for state space compression of general Markov chains.} We show that our method recovers the leading Markov feature space with high accuracy, even if the Markov chain has a full rank.
-We provide upper bounds and minimax lower bounds for the subspace recovery error, which involve spectral properties of the transition matrix.
-In special cases where the Markov process is aggregatable or lumpable, we show that one can further recover the state aggregation structure or lumpable partition with error guarantees.
+\item {\it Sharp statistical guarantees for state space compression of general Markov chains.} For general Markov chains that is not low-rank, we show that the spectral method recovers the leading Markov feature space with high accuracy.
+Upper bounds and minimax lower bounds for the subspace recovery errors are established.
+In special cases of aggregable or lumpable processes, we show that one can further recover the state aggregation or lumpable partition with statistical guarantees.

-\item {\it Application to New York Taxi Data.} We perform extensive numerical experiments.
-In particular, we apply the state compression method to analyze the New York City Yellow Cab data.
-By modeling taxi trips as sample transitions realized from a citywide random walk, we use the spectral state aggregation method and discover latent traffic patterns of NYC.
+\end{enumerate} In numerical experiments, we apply state compression to analyze the New York City Yellow Cab data.
+By modeling taxi trips as sample transitions realized from a citywide random walk, our spectral state aggregation method indeed reveals latent traffic patterns and meaningful partition of NYC.

-\end{enumerate} In summary, we provide a framework of spectral state compression for model reduction of Markov processes.
-The methods are able to achieve three goals: recovery of low-rank Markov models, estimation of the leading feature space, and identifying latent structures like state aggregation or lumpable partition.

-\paragraph{Outline} Section \ref{section-relatedwork} surveys related literatures.
-Section \ref{sec-models} studies the spectral decomposition of the Markov chains and properties such as the representability, aggregatability and lumpability.
-Section \ref{sec:procedure} proposes a spectral method for estimation of low-rank Markov chains and provide theoretical guarantees.
+\paragraph{Outline} Section \ref{section-relatedwork} surveys related literature.
+Section \ref{sec-models} studies the spectral decomposition of the Markov chains and properties such as the representability, aggregability and lumpability.
+Section \ref{sec:procedure} proposes a spectral method for estimating low-rank Markov models and provides theoretical guarantees.
 Section \ref{sec:state-compression} proposes state compression methods for estimating the leading feature space and recovery of the state aggregation structure or lumpable partition.
 Section \ref{sec:simu} gives numerical experiments.
-All the proofs and additional technical details are given in the supplementary materials.
+Proofs are given in the supplement.